wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Description ==

-vCita’s Online Scheduling WordPress plugin offers a self-service appointment scheduling experience for your contacts and clients. <BR><BR>
+vCita's Online Scheduling WordPress plugin offers a self-service appointment scheduling experience for your contacts and clients. <BR><BR>
 = We are proud to offer the easiest appointment booking for WordPress plugin for you and for your website visitors: =

- * vCita’s Online Scheduling WordPress plugin displays your up-to-date availability on your website, based on your existing calendar, so your staff can save time on client scheduling.
+ * vCita's Online Scheduling WordPress plugin displays your up-to-date availability on your website, based on your existing calendar, so your staff can save time on client scheduling.
  * You can predefine a variety of services or appointments your clients may request: a phone call, an appointment at your office, a class, a service at any location or even a video meeting
  * Your client will instantly receive a customized email message when submitting an online scheduling request.
  * The appointment will be added to your calendar and your client will receive an email notification with the appointment details (time, location or phone number), as well as an additional reminder before the meeting